 Auditors are increasingly expecting to see real-time visibility into staff qualifications, expiry dates, and renewal schedules.
 They want to know that your team isn't just trained once, but that their skills are current, their competencies are assessed regularly, and any gaps are identified and addressed promptly.

 For many providers, this means moving away from spreadsheets and manual tracking towards digital workforce management systems.
-The facilities that make this shift aren't just making life easier for their compliance team — they're reducing risk, preventing lapses, and giving their kaimahi a clearer picture of their own professional development journey.

 Incident management gets a refresh